-The Finger Lakes Region offers quality family fun in a beautiful country setting; here's an exclusive guide to making the most of an upstate getaway.
-The Finger Lakes Region offers quality family fun in a beautiful country setting; here's an exclusive guide to making the most of an upstate getaway.
+New York’s Finger Lakes Region offers quality family fun in a beautiful country setting.
+Here’s my exclusive guide to making the most of an upstate getaway.
+The Finger Lakes Region offers quality family fun in a beautiful country setting; here’s an exclusive guide to making the most of an upstate getaway.

 Seneca Lake is the perfect setting for a peaceful and pleasant family vacation in summer or fall.
 Almost all of the attractions hold appeal for all ages: families can hike through the nature trails and scenic waterfalls in Watkins Glen, or go cruising, swimming or fishing in the lake.
 They can learn about local agriculture when visiting farms and vineyards, or about specific crafts, like basket weaving and glass blowing.
 For an enriching cultural experience, they can watch a flick at the Smith Opera House, or get a dose of history at the Women’s Rights National Historic Park.
 The region also has a wide variety of places to stay, reviewed by FTF here.